zaxguo/p1-kernel/docs/exp4a/rpi-os.md

 This a cute hack. `x10` contains `THREAD_CPU_CONTEXT` , the offset of the `cpu_context` structure inside `task_struct`. `x1` is a pointer to the next `task_struct`, so `x8` will contain a pointer to the next `cpu_context`.

-Now, restore the CPU context of "switch_to" task from memory to CPU regs.
+Now, restore the CPU context of "switch_to" task from memory to CPU registers.
 A mirror procedure.

 ```
     ldp    x19, x20, [x8], #16        // restore callee-saved registers